home-assistant/home-assistant.io/source/_components/cover.rflink.markdown

 ---

-The `rflink` cover platform supports devices that use [RFLink gateway firmware](http://www.nemcon.nl/blog2/), for example, the [Nodo RFLink Gateway](https://www.nodo-shop.nl/nl/21-rflink-gateway).
+The `rflink` component supports devices that use [RFLink gateway firmware](http://www.nemcon.nl/blog2/), for example the [Nodo RFLink Gateway](https://www.nodo-shop.nl/nl/21-rflink-gateway).
 RFLink gateway is an Arduino firmware that allows two-way communication with a multitude of RF wireless devices using cheap hardware (Arduino + transceiver).

-First, you have to set up your [rflink hub](/components/rflink/).
+First, you have to set up your [RFLink hub](/components/rflink/).

-After configuring the RFLink hub covers will be automatically discovered and added.
+After configuring the RFLink hub, covers will be automatically discovered and added.
 Except the Somfy RTS devices.

 ### {% linkable_title Setting up a Somfy RTS device %}